Cost of Ivermectin soars after research suggest 75% chance of cutting Covid-19 deaths | Nairametrics

 Ivermectin prices have risen after Research published by the International Ivermectin Project Team shows drug can reduce Covid-19 deaths

-As Azuka lay down in bed feverish, he had resigned to his fate believing he was not going to make it to the next day.
+As Azuka laid down in bed feverish, he had resigned to his fate believing he was not going to make it to the next day.

 Since attending the last event, he fell sick and has been exhibiting the symptoms of Covid-19 and just waiting to die until someone recommended Ivermectin, a little known drug as a potential medicine that could help save his life.